What are you doing to make the classes COVID safe?

 Can I stay with my child?

-At the moment, we are not allowing parents in our studios due to our Covid-19 safety procedures.
 You are welcome to stand by the window to make sure your child is settled and happy in class for the first few minutes of the session.

 Can I pay by bank transfer?